fbarre96/Pollenisator/documentation/tools_recommendation/README.md

 The most well-known port scanner.

 If you use it, remember that udp scanning requires root privileges, so you must start your worker with root privileges.
-Celery will prevent you to do so unless you declare the C_FORCE_ROOT variable to true by doing `export C_FORCE_ROOT="true"`.

 See https://www.howtoforge.com/tutorial/nmap-on-linux/ to install.